marakib991/Full-Stack-Movie-Review-Site/README.md

 Before you start, make sure you have the following installed:

 - Node.js (https://nodejs.org)
-- Use your own mongoDB <username> and <password> in the Backend/index.js in url section.
+- Use your own mongoDB "username" and "password" in the Backend/index.js in url section.

 ## Installation